 “Your sister is pregnant,” he said.
 “That’s why she’s not here.
 The priests are going to make an announcement later this evening.
 The God King is apparently remaining back in his palace to celebrate.”

 Vivenna stood still, stunned.
 Siri.
 Pregnant.
-She was still a little girl in Vivenna’s mind, though she had grown to be a young woman years ago.
+Siri was still a little girl in Vivenna’s mind, though she had grown to be a young woman years ago.

 The concept was very difficult for her handle.
 Siri.
 Bearing the child of that thing in the palace.
-And yet, wasn’t she now fighting to keep that thing on his throne?
+And yet, wasn’t Vivenna now fighting to keep that thing on his throne?

 No, she thought.
 I haven’t forgiven Hallandren.
 I just realize now that if Idris goes to war, it will be destroyed.